mikh-abc/ff-game-map/README.md

 ## Setup

+- Create new folder
-- Unzip ff-game-map.zip to any folder
+- Unzip ff-game-map.zip to a folder
 - Run FarthestFrontierMap.exe